Best Auto-Apply Tools in 2026: Honest Comparison

 Not every tool is right for every person.
 Here is my honest recommendation based on three months of testing:

-- Best overall value: AI Applyd.
-Most features, best value, quality-first approach.
+• Best overall value: AI Applyd at $39/month.
+Most features, quality-first approach, ATS scoring built in.

-- Best for EU job seekers: LoopCV.
-Purpose-built for European job boards and CV conventions.
+• Best for EU job seekers: LoopCV.
+Purpose-built for European job boards and CV conventions, 9 euro/mo tier.

-- Best for job discovery only: Jobright.
+• Best for job discovery only: Jobright at $19/month.
 Good AI matching, but you will need to apply manually.

-- Best if you already have a great resume: Teal.
-Its resume builder is strong, but you are paying $29/mo for it.
+• Best if you already have a great resume: Teal at $29/month.
+Its resume builder is strong.

 The auto-apply market in 2026 is crowded.
 Most tools are competing on volume: who can send the most applications the fastest.
 A few are competing on quality: who can send the best applications to the right jobs.